 Thank you.
 Our next question comes from Laura Prendergrass with Wayman James.
 You may proceed.

-Hey guys, can you elaborate a bit more on the registrational path for the foresight MRD test and how it relates to the registrational path for stem cell in 1L lymphoma?
+Hey, guys.
+Can you elaborate a bit more on the registrational path for the Foresight MRD test and how it relates to the registrational path for semicell and 1L lymphoma?
 Thanks.

 Hey, Zach, do you want to take that question?

 Yeah, that'll be an easy one.
 Thanks, Laura.
-I, you know, we, the plan has been all along to have a concurrent launch of these products at the time of the FDA approval.
-The specifics around the path to registration of the MRD test, though I would refer you to the foresight management.
+The plan has been all along to have a concurrent launch of these products at the time of the FDA approval.
+The specifics around the path to registration of the MRD test, though, I would refer you to the foresight management.

-But you don't foresee it being an issue at all with getting semisol approved in 1L?
+But you don't foresee it being an issue at all with getting semifal approved in first line?

 No.